dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 **Disclaimer:** I am not a climate scientist or wildfire expert.
 This project is intended to demonstrate data science, geospatial, and machine learning skills.
 It is not designed for operational use or policy decisions.

+## Changes in Progress
+- Filtering interaction features for colinearity
+- Addition of `Fire History` engineered feature, adds a rolling average of previous 2 years fires per month.
+May help improve correlation.
+- Addition of `Days Without Rain` engineered feature, which will place more emphasis on extended droughts
+- General code cleanup and documentation

 Example output:\
 \
 ![Southern California Wildfire Model Predictions](plots/Palisades_predictions.png)